Cctns1981/reading-note/201/Class-06.md

 ## JavaScript Objects Basics

 ### How would you describe an object to a non-technical friend you grew up with?
 Based on the concept of objects.
 Objects programming data structures, or objects defined.
+Collection of information that has equation or functiions an ojects is collection of related data.

 ### What are some advantages to creating object literals?
 Create Objetcs, Flexibility in declaration, and less code during declararion.